Many marketers are still confused on the matter of using emoji in subject lines, whether it makes contacts go 😍 or 😤.

 Emoji History 📘

 Emoji is the first language born in the digital world.
-They give people the ability to add emotion to otherwise flat text.
+They give people the ability to add emotion to the otherwise flat text.

 The first emojis were created in 1999 by Japanese artist Shigetaka Kurita.
-He worked for DOCOMO, the leading mobile carrier of Japan.
-Kurita wanted to develop an interface to transfer information briefly and simply.
-He designed the small images for things like the weather, traffic, technology, food and they looked like this:
+He worked for DOCOMO, the main mobile carrier of Japan.
+Kurita wanted to create an interface to transfer information in a brief and simple way.

 The Emoji Boom 🚀

 So in 2015, Unicode answered this call by taking the first step to diversify emojis.
-This update included 5 new skin tones, a set of same-sex couples, and more types of people doing more kinds of things.
+This update included 5 new skin tones a set of same-sex couples and more types of people doing more types of things.

-Emojis in Email ✉
+Using Emojis & Symbols in Email Marketing ✉️